tronnet-gh/ProxmoxAAS-API/README.md

 	5. In `useriso`:
 		- node: host of storage with user accessible iso files
 		- storage: name of storage with user accessible iso files
+	6. In `backups`:
+		- storage: name of storage for instance backups
 4. Start the service using `node .`, or call the provided shell script, or use the provided systemctl service script

 # Backends